6 min read

 Why is that?
 Because there is a difference between compassion vs. empathy

-When it comes to being empathetic, you automatically could get overwhelmed by emotions and situations which do not belong to you.
+When it comes to being empathetic, you automatically could get overwhelmed by emotions and situations that do not belong to you.

 However, when compassion leads the way in your work, you can provide support and care with a detached frame of mind.
 As a result, you can see the solutions with more clarity and objectivity, which will benefit both you and the people you wish to help.